erbsland-dev/erbsland-maze/docs/command-line.rst

     .. note::

-        If the maze's specified width and height do not proportionately match the room length set by this option, the outer rooms will be adjusted in size to ensure the entire area is filled.
+        If the maze's specified width and height do not proportionately match the room length set by this option, by default, the outer rooms will be adjusted in size to ensure the entire area is filled.
+To change this behaviour, see :option:`--fill-mode`.

     .. code-block:: console